 The overall investment performance of the Fund may be affected by changing economic or market conditions.
-These may include movements in interest rates, exchange rates, securities markets, inflation, consumer spending, employment and the performance of individual local, state, national and international economies.
+These may include movements in interest rates, exchange rates, securities markets, inflation, consumer spending, employment, supply chain disruptions and the performance of individual local, state, national and international economies.